quipucords/quipucords/docs/source/man.rst

     --hosts /home/user1/hosts_file

-``--auth auth_profile``
+``--cred credential``

-  Contains the name of the authentication profile to use to authenticate to the systems that are being scanned.
-If the individual systems that are being scanned each require different authentication credentials, you can use more than one authentication profile.
-To add multiple authentication profiles to the source, separate each value with a space, for example:
+  Contains the name of the credential to use to authenticate to the systems that are being scanned.
+If the individual systems that are being scanned each require different authentication credentials, you can use more than one credential.
+To add multiple credentials to the source, separate each value with a space, for example:

-  ``--auth first_auth second_auth``
+  ``--cred first_auth second_auth``

-  **IMPORTANT:** An authentication profile must exist before you attempt to use it in a source.
+  **IMPORTANT:** A credential must exist before you attempt to use it in a source.

 ``--sshport=ssh_port``